crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Check with a Test Connection
 and then click Apply and Save
 Create a job, hello_world_nexus, and choose freestyle project, click ok
-Go to Build, select copy artifacts from another project
+Go to Build, select copy artifacts from hello-world-maven
 Set artifacts to copy to ```**/*.war ```
 add an another build step , Nexus Repository Manage Publisher
 Nexus instances:  Nexus